 NetFlow identifies the device but not necessarily the user

 I mentioned that a flow includes the source and destination IP addresses exchanging information, which is a big leap in visibility for a lot of network admins.
-The natural extension to this, and a question I get all the time speaking to network admins, is, “does that mean I can identify the user?”
+The natural extension to this, and a question I get all the time speaking to network admins, is, “Does that mean I can identify the user?”.
 With NetFlow alone, the answer is no. While NetFlow allows network administrators to track down the device sending or receiving the traffic, it’s only looking at the network traffic and not the user logged into that device.
 There are ways you can get details on the user, however.
 Some network management systems further integrate into authentication platforms, like Microsoft’s Active Directory, to identify the user logged in to a specific device, integrating the visibility into what user is producing or consuming that traffic along with the device.

 NetFlow records the IP address at the time of data collection

 When the source and destination IP addresses are collected as part of the flow record, they are done at the point of data collection (the flow exporter).
 Why is this important?
 Well, if you use Network Address Translation (NAT) in your network, and do the NetFlow collection after you’ve NAT’d the traffic (on the ‘outside’ interface of a firewall), you won’t see the internal IPs associated with that traffic.
-I’ve been in this spot once or twice, trying to troubleshoot who is consuming all that bandwidth when every flow says “it’s the firewall!”
-You’ll want to ensure you’re always collecting flow traffic from an interface where you’ll see your internal IPs, before it is NAT’d.
+I’ve been in this spot once or twice, trying to troubleshoot who is consuming all that bandwidth when every flow says “It’s the firewall!”
+You’ll want to ensure you’re always collecting flow traffic from an interface where you’ll see your internal IPs before it is NAT’d.

 NetFlow doesn’t see inside the flows

 The 5-tuple of information collected by NetFlow is actually extracted out of the header of an IP packet.
-While the header of the packet is useful to tell a router where a packet came from and where it’s going, it actually doesn’t do a great job at telling a network administrator what’s inside the packet.
+While the header of the packet is useful to tell a router where a packet came from and where it’s going, it actually doesn’t do a great job of telling a network administrator what’s inside the packet.
 In today’s world where so many applications have moved to the cloud (with most of that traffic flowing through port 443), it can become difficult to accurately pinpoint the source of a network performance issue.

 - There are privacy implications to doing DPI on all traffic.

-- It can be cost prohibitive for some organizations.
+- It can be cost-prohibitive for some organizations.

 For these reasons, DPI tends to be overkill on most networks.
-Fortunately, there’s solutions in the market that combine the best of both worlds, like Auvik TrafficInsights.
+Fortunately, there are solutions in the market that combine the best of both worlds, like Auvik TrafficInsights.
 TrafficInsights acts as a flow collector and flow analyzer without needing to sit in-line and decrypt traffic, but rather leverages machine learning and advanced traffic classification to identify what types of applications are traversing your network, without needing to see inside the packets.